Harmonic dipoles and the relaxation of the neo-Hookean energy in 3D elasticity: Lower bound for the relaxed energy and an explicit alternative variational problem

-Inequality \eqref{eq:antagonistic} is indicative of the antagonistic situation we are facing: while the Dirichlet energy of the limit map in the small cylinder $C_{\delta_0}$ is less than $\eps$ , see \eqref{eq:pLsc-1}, the Dirichlet energy of the approximating sequence $\vec u_k$, even in the smaller cylinder $C_{\delta_1}$, is very large and invested in creating large gradients for the inverse.
-These large gradients will give rise to the singular part of the inverse of the limit map, a pathological behaviour of which the gradient of the limit map has absolutely no memory.
-In contrast, by considering the relaxation of the neo-Hookean energy, given the limit map $\vec u$ one is forced to consider the process in which it was obtained from regular maps $\vec u_k$, bringing back into the calculation the singular Dirichlet energy that concentrated around the symmetry axis.

-The second equality in \eqref{eq:relax1} aids in appreciating the necessity of the Sobolev regularity result for the horizontal components of the inverse---Proposition \ref{regularity first 2 components}.
-Without it, the estimate in \eqref{eq:pLsc-5} would have been made for the whole cofactor matrix, yielding in \eqref{def:energy_F} the suboptimal prefactor $\sqrt{3}$ of the $3\times 3$ Lemma \ref{eq:ineq-energy-area} instead of the prefactor 2 coming from the $2\times 2$ Lemma \ref{lem:inequality_energy_area_true}.
-Similarly, the first equality shows the importance of having proved that $D^s\vec u^{-1}$ is supported in $\imT(\vec u, L)$, itself a consequence of the Sobolev regularity of the inverses in $\imT(\vec u, L)$---Proposition \ref{INV2} and Lemma \ref{le:u-1}.
+\begin{remark} Without the Sobolev regularity for the horizontal components of the inverse, the estimate of the first term of the right-hand side of \eqref{eq:pLsc-5} would have been made for the whole cofactor matrix, yielding in \eqref{def:energy_F} the suboptimal prefactor $\sqrt{3}$ of Lemma \ref{eq:ineq-energy-area} instead of the prefactor $2$ coming from Lemma \ref{lem:inequality_energy_area_true}. \end{remark}